Feeding America Campaign: Christian Action Ministries work to still provide for families in need despite the pandemic

-BRANSON, Mo. — This month KOLR10 is participating in the Feeding America Campaign to help raise money for families in need.
+BRANSON, Mo. — This month OzarksFirst is participating in the Feeding America Campaign to help raise money for families in need.

 Christian Action Ministries has been trying to grow its reach while also keeping its most vulnerable safe during the pandemic.